-There comes a point in every photographer’s journey where it is time to buy a tripod and a ball head to go on top of it.
-Most people make the mistake of buying a cheap setup that has flimsy legs, and a ball head that doesn’t lock solidly enough to support the weight of their equipment over the duration of a long exposure.
-Many years ago I made this mistake as well, so I’m all too familiar with the consequences and the frustration of broken tripod legs and creeping, or overly sticky ball heads.
+There comes a point in every photographer’s journey when it is time to buy a tripod and a ball head to attach to it.
+Most people make the mistake of purchasing a cheap setup with flimsy legs and a ball head that doesn’t lock securely enough to support their equipment during long exposures.
+I made this mistake many years ago as well, so I understand the frustration that comes with broken tripod legs and sticky, unreliable ball heads.

 Table of Contents